 Lifeliner

-This is the award-winning biography of the woman who could not eat and of the development of TPN.
+The award-winning biography of Judy Taylor, the woman who could not eat, and of the development of TPN.

-Thirty-four-year-old Judy Ellis Taylor relished her simple, happy life.
+Thirty-four-year-old Judy Taylor relished her simple, happy life.
 She had a loving husband, three young daughters, and a beautiful home.
-But Judy’s life changed dramatically in 1970 when intestinal blood clots annihilated her digestive system, leaving her with the certainty of starving to death in a cold Toronto hospital.
+But after intestinal blood clots annihilated her digestive system, Judy was left with the certainty of starving to death in a cold Toronto hospital.
+What happened next astonished the world.

 Back in 1970, most doctors still considered long-term intravenous feeding, then called alimentation or hyperalimentation, to be science fiction.
 A radical young immigrant doctor sought to change that through his groundbreaking research on what is now known as TPN (Total Parenteral Nutrition).
 Judy’s surgeons heard of Dr. Khursheed Jeejeebhoy’s work and sent her to him; together Judy and Jeejeebhoy agreed that Judy’s only hope was to become a human test subject for TPN, and even more radically Home TPN.